 I received my Bachelor’s degree in Psychology from the University of California at Santa Cruz in 1989.
 After college I spent two years as a Jesuit Volunteer working with inner city children in Baltimore, Maryland.
 Concern for justice in urban education led me to join a national teacher corps, Teach for America.
 I taught for the Oakland Unified School District in California (grades K-2) while earning my teaching certification from the University of San Francisco (1992).
 I moved to Seattle and joined the Archdiocese of Seattle at St. Paul School, teaching grade 4 for four years and later middle school for three years.
 I earned my Masters Degree in Special Education from City University in 1999.

-This is my ninth year teaching at Our Lady of Guadalupe School.
-My twin daughters are eighth graders this fall.
-We are thrilled to be part of the OLG community.
+This is my twelfth year teaching at Our Lady of Guadalupe School.
+My twin daughters are now juniors in high school.
+I am thrilled to be part of the OLG community.

-My name is Lauren Hobbs and this is my second year as a member of the OLG community, and my seventh year teaching in Catholic education!
+My name is Lauren Hobbs and this is my fifth year as a member of the OLG community, and my tenth year teaching in Catholic education!

 Originally from Oklahoma, I spent my childhood in Texas and Northern California as well.
 After high school, I attended Sonoma State University, just north of San Francisco, and earned at Bachelors of Arts in Liberal Studies (2008).
 After graduation, I had a desire to serve and continue my education further.
 I joined LMU PLACE Corps (Partners in Los Angeles Catholic Education), a two-year service program that serves the lower income and under resourced Catholic schools in the Archdiocese of Los Angeles.
 I was placed in North Long Beach, and taught fourth grade at my placement school for five years.
 While in PLACE, I earned a Masters in Education and California Teaching Credential (2010) from Loyola Marymount University.